splunk/public-o11y-docs/gdi/monitors-orchestration/kubernetes-events.rst

       - ``clientCertPath``
       - no
       - ``string``
-      - The path to the TLS client certificate on the pod’s filesystem, if using ``tls`` authentication.
+      - The path to the TLS client certificate on the pod's filesystem, if using ``tls`` authentication.
    -

       - ``clientKeyPath``
       - no
       - ``string``
-      - The path to the TLS client key on the pod’s filesystem, if using ``tls`` authentication.
+      - The path to the TLS client key on the pod's filesystem, if using ``tls`` authentication.
    -